Pick Items with Inventory Picks

 If items on the inventory pick are not available, then you can delete those inventory pick lines after posting and then delete the inventory pick document.
 The source document, such as a sales order or a production order, will have remaining items to be picked, which can be obtained through a new inventory pick later when the items become available.

-This process is not possible if serial/lot numbers are specified on the source document.
-For example, if a sales order line contains a serial/lot number, then that item tracking specification will be deleted if an inventory pick line for the serial/lot number is deleted.
+This process is not possible if serial numbers are specified on the source document.
+For example, if a sales order line contains a serial number, then that item tracking specification will be deleted if an inventory pick line for the serial number is deleted.

-If inventory pick lines have serial/lot numbers that are not available, you must not delete the lines in question.
+If inventory pick lines have serial numbers that are not available, you must not delete the lines in question.
 Instead, you must change the Qty. to Handle field to zero, post the actual picks, and then delete the inventory pick document.
-This ensures that the inventory pick lines for those serial/lot numbers can be recreated from the sales order later.
+This ensures that the inventory pick lines for those serial numbers can be recreated from the sales order later.

 Handling Assemble-to-Order Items with Inventory Picks

-The Inventory Pick window is also used to pick and ship for sales where items must be assembled before they can be shipped.
-For more information, see How to: Sell Items Assembled to Order.
+The Inventory Pick page is also used to pick and ship for sales where items must be assembled before they can be shipped.
+For more information, see Sell Items Assembled to Order.

 Items to be shipped are not physically present in a bin until they are assembled and posted as output to a bin in the assembly area.
 This means that picking assemble-to-order items for shipment follows a special flow.
 From a bin, warehouse workers take the assembly items to the shipping dock and then post the inventory pick.
 The posted inventory pick then posts the assembly output, the component consumption, and the sales shipment.

-You can set up Dynamics NAV to automatically create an inventory movement when the inventory pick for the assembly item is created.
-To enable this, you must select the Create Movements Automatically field in the Assembly Setup window.
-For more information, see How to: Move Components to an Operation Area in Basic Warehousing.
+You can set up Business Central to automatically create an inventory movement when the inventory pick for the assembly item is created.
+To enable this, you must select the Create Movements Automatically field on the Assembly Setup page.
+For more information, see Move Components to an Operation Area in Basic Warehousing.